 The people want a leader, not an expert.

-The people want a leader – someone to pull us together and create momentum, as opposed to someone who will divide them apart and create factions.
+The people want a leader – someone to pull us together and create momentum, as opposed to someone who will divide them and create factions.
 They are simply not concerned about foreign policy, government experience, or Washington know-how.
 In fact, that’s what they fear.

 They realize that a strong leader can surround themselves with the expertise they need but cannot abdicate their leadership capabilities.